Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I plan to do:
 1. Draw diagrams.
-2. Finish other documents.
+2. Finish other documents and requirements.

 ### What blockers I have:
+1. When chenging the world, the music cannot play continuously.
-Need some time to build the concept on some requirments.
+2. Need some time to build the concept on some requirments.

 ## Team member name:
 Fan Wu